-On 1 April 2022, the UK Government is introducing the Plastic Packaging Tax (PPT).
+On 1 April 2022, the UK Government introduced the Plastic Packaging Tax (PPT).
 As the name suggests, PPT is a new tax on plastic packaging.
 More specifically though, it's a tax on plastic packaging manufactured in or imported into the UK that contains less than 30% recycled plastic.
 That's the main statement from the UK Government, but here's a more complete overview of the tax:

 1. Businesses that manufacture or import 10 tonnes or more of plastic packaging per year.
 If this is your business, you will have to register for the tax.

 This doesn't mean for certain you'll have to pay, but any business that falls into this category has to register.
 If your packaging then contains less than 30% recycled content and doesn't meet any of the exemptions below, you will have to pay PPT.
-It's these businesses that will be the most affected by the Plastic Packaging Tax.
+It's these businesses that are the most affected by the Plastic Packaging Tax.

 Packaging exempt from the Plastic Packaging Tax: